Victory Through Air Power (film): Home media

 After its release and re-release in 1943 and 1944, there was no theatrical release for 60 years, perhaps because it was seen as propaganda, or perhaps because it was deemed offensive to Germans and Japanese.
-(It was, however, available in 16 mm prints and occasionally screened in film history retrospectives.
-Additionally, the introductory "history-of-aviation" scene was excerpted in various episodes of the Disney anthology series on TV).
+It was, however, available in 16 mm prints and occasionally screened in film history retrospectives.
+Additionally, the introductory "history-of-aviation" scene was excerpted in various episodes of the Disney anthology series on TV.
 In 2004, the film was released on DVD as part of the Walt Disney Treasures collection Walt Disney on the Front Lines.
-After the war, Disney's characters, especially Mickey Mouse and Donald Duck, were enthusiastically received in Japan and Germany, where they remain immensely popular today.